Getting started with the formatting pane

-In Power BI, you can change the color of data series, data points, and even the background of visualizations.
-You can also change how the x-axis and y-axis are presented, providing you with full control of how your dashboards and reports appear.
+If you have edit permissions for a report, there are numerous formatting options available.
+In Power BI reports, you can change the color of data series, data points, and even the background of visualizations.
+You can change how the x-axis and y-axis are presented.
+You can even format the font properties of visualizations, shapes, and titles, providing you with full control of how your reports appear.

 When you’re editing a report and you have a visualization selected, the Visualizations pane appears which lets you add or change visualizations.
 Directly below the available visualizations are three icons: the Fields icon (a stack of bars), the Format icon (a roller brush), and the Analytics icon (a magnifying glass).
 In the image below the Fields icon is selected, indicated by a yellow bar below the icon.